Naomi Neilson Howard, Founder and CEO

 Hammered copper bathtubs and sinks provide a significant “wow” factor—making homeowners feel sufficiently pampered in a spa-like bath space.
 But beyond the distinctive texture and magnificent coloration, recycled copper is extraordinary in the field of sustainability.
-Less energy is typically used to recycle a material than to extract, mine, or originally produce it, and copper is one of the few materials in the world that retains its performance even with repeated recycling.
+It takes less energy to recycle a material than to extract, mine, or originally produce it, and copper is one of the few materials in the world that retains its performance even with repeated recycling.
 It’s also one of the first metals ever used by humans, dating back more than 10,000 years.
-Copper’s versatility is shown in its ability to be formed, rolled, and hammered into sheets without breaking.
+Copper shows its versatility in its ability to be formed, rolled, and hammered into sheets without breaking.
 Hand-hammered copper sinks and bathtubs also speak to the culture and heritage of the artisans who crafted them.

 2. Sustainably Made Concrete

 Concrete is not only incredibly on-trend, it is one of the least energy intensive materials one can specify in a bathroom design.
-Still, some types of concrete are made to have less of an environmental impact than others.
-One way to accomplish this is to replace part of the cement in the mixture with a reinforcement material that is recycled or renewable, such as jute.
-One hundred percent biodegradable and recyclable, jute that is harvested near the concrete production point can help to support local communities.
-It also minimizes transportation emissions, which are further reduced by the fact that this type of concrete can be 40 percent lighter than traditional concrete, making it perfect for both sinks and countertops.
+Still, some types of concrete have less of an environmental impact than others.
+One way to accomplish this is to replace part of the cement in the mixture with a recycled or renewable reinforcement material, such as jute.
+One hundred percent biodegradable and recyclable, jute harvested near the concrete production point can help to support local communities.
+It also minimizes transportation emissions, which reduce by the fact that this type of concrete can be 40 percent lighter than traditional concrete, making it perfect for both sinks and countertops.
 Our NativeStone® line of concrete sinks for the kitchen and bath debuted in late 2014, fits this bill.